minkezhang/giga/README.md

 Note that in the previous notes, we have not mentioned modifying the actual _content_ of the nodes.

-Ideally, we would also like to add a lock per node to deal with contention on a per-node basis; however, we would like these locks to provide some more features, such as implementing the conditional variable API to notify waiting threads and such -- however, the memory footprint for such locks are prohibitively large for use on a per-node basis.
+Ideally, we would also like to add a lock per node to deal with contention on a per-node basis; unfortunately, we would like these locks to provide some more features, such as implementing the conditional variable API to notify waiting threads and such -- however, the memory footprint for such locks are prohibitively large for use on a per-node basis.

 The use-case of these doubly-linked lists is that of large-file I/O, which is to say, we do not expect to be accessing all parts of the file at once -- we will be implementing a _cache_ to deal with accessing the content, and lock the associated _cache line_ when editing a block -- given `n_cache_lines` locks, we can call a simple hashing function `lock_index = n.id % n_cache_lines` to acquire an appropriate lock.
 Here, we are sacrificing a degree of concurrency (multiple nodes will map to the same lock), but at the benefit of a low memory footprint.

+#### Alternatives

+Of course, doubly linked lists are not the only way in which a file can be represented efficiently in memory -- at the cost of a higher overhead, we could theoretically implement a concurrent, generalized search tree, similar to the way in which the kernel represents files -- for very, very large files, we would just add another layer between the root node and the leaves.
+This approach also has the benefit of being slightly more documented (Bronson et al. 2010, Lehman and Yao, 1981), though in terms of large file I/O, we would still expect a caching technique similar to the one implemented in this library.
+We felt justified in using a doubly linked list as of now due to the use-case -- that is, multiple clients editing localized portions of the file, with little to no random seeks by any given client.

 ### File